HankElmhurst/HankElmhurst/README.md

 👋 Hi, I’m @HankElmhurst

-Mid-career data professional and current M.S. in Data Science student at the University of Virginia (expected Aug 2026).
+A data professional and current M.S. in Data Science student at the University of Virginia (expected Aug 2026).
 I previously spent more than a decade at the U.S. Census Bureau working on large-scale federal economic data systems.

 ## What I focus on